TianhuaZhang/BME6938-Homework-2/README.md

-# This is the repository for homework 2 of BME6938 Biomedical Data Science
+# This is a repository for Homework 2 of BME6938 Biomedical Data Science